nhcooper123/macro-group-info/HelpGeomorph.md

 Landmark should also capture the similarities/differences in your specimens that you hope to analyse later on.

 I am not an anatomist, and my expertise is confined to a few groups, so you're likely to have a better idea about this than me once you've done lots of reading.
+This is *your* project and *your* question so I expect you to make the final choice of which landmarks to include.
 However, I'm of course happy to look over your landmark choices (and would suggest that I do so before you start digitizing).

 ## 3. Digitize
 You'll hear people use the word "digitize" to mean a bunch of different things (especially within museums!).
 In geometric morphometrics we mean the process of going from photos to having coordinate data we can play around with, i.e. adding landmarks to our photographs.

-Digitizing is pretty simple to do in geomorph (see links below), though some students prefer to download the package [ImageJ](https://imagej.nih.gov/ij/download.html) which can be easier.
+Digitizing is pretty simple to do in [geomorph in R](https://cran.r-project.org/web/packages/geomorph/geomorph.pdf) (see links below for help), though some students prefer to download the package [ImageJ](https://imagej.nih.gov/ij/download.html) which can be easier.
-You'll be using the mouse to click on the photos at the point you want each landmark to be.
+Either way, you'll use the mouse to click on the photos at the point you want each landmark to be.
+Curves/semilandmarks are added after the initial digitisation step (see links below for help)

 Remember you need to add landmarks in the same order for each specimen, and don't forget to add the scale before you start.
 Save regularly and make sure to backup your files too.